247sathish/AndroidPreparation/README.md

 ### What are Coroutines in Kotlin?

-Coroutine are light-weight threads.
+Coroutine are `light-weight threads`.
 A light weight thread means it doesn’t map on native thread, so it doesn’t require context switching on processor, so they are faster.

 Coroutines and the threads both are multitasking.
-But the difference is that threads are managed by the OS and coroutines by the users.
+But the difference is that `threads are managed by the OS` and `coroutines by the users`.

-Basically, there are two types of Coroutines:
+#### Basically, there are two types of Coroutines:

 		Stackless
 		Stackful

-Kotlin implements stackless coroutines — it’s mean that the coroutines don’t have own stack, so they don’t map on native thread.
+Kotlin implements stackless coroutines it’s mean that the coroutines don’t have own stack, so they don’t map on native thread.

-These are the functions to start the coroutine:
+#### These are the functions to start the coroutine:

 			launch{}
 			async{}